StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-what-you-should-know-about-reviewing-code.md

 ---
-title: Everything I know about reviewing code
+title: What you should know about reviewing code
-slug: everything-i-know-about-reviewing-code
+slug: what-you-should-know-about-reviewing-code
 template: post
 draft: false
 date: 2021-10-23T00:00:00+01:00